rsbondi/btc-node-pay/README.md

 ### Limitations

-* Currently does not check for payments received external to this class
+* At least one block needs to be mined before tracking properly after shutdown
 * Currently does not scan on startup for payments confirmation

 ### Defining additional database types